clj-commons/primitive-math/README.md

 Clojure's numeric tower is useful, but it can put a lot of steps between you and simple arithmetic.
 Unfortunately, while Clojure will warn you when reflection is required to invoke a function, it will **not** warn you when reflection is required to perform math.
-The only reliable way to discover whether you're calling `clojure.lang.Number.add(Object, Object)` or `Number.lang.Number.add(long, long)` is to use a profiler or decompiler.
+The only reliable way to discover whether you're calling `clojure.lang.Number.add(Object, Object)` or `clojure.lang.Number.add(long, long)` is to use a profiler or decompiler.

 Or you can just bypass Clojure's math operators altogether.